MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-indicators.md

 - This feature is available if your organization uses Windows Defender Antivirus and Cloud–based protection is enabled.
 For more information, see [Manage cloud–based protection](../windows-defender-antivirus/deploy-manage-report-windows-defender-antivirus.md).
 - Supported on machines on Windows 10, version 1703 or later.
-- The Antimalware client version must be  or later.
+- The Antimalware client version must be  4.18.1901.x or later.
-- The Engine version must be x or later.
+- The virus and threat protection definitions must be up-to-date.
-- This feature currently supports entering … or …

 >[!IMPORTANT]
 > - A valid leaf certificate is a signing certificate that has a valid certification path and must be chained to the Root Certificate Authority (CA) trusted by Microsoft.
 Alternatively, a custom (self-signed) certificate can be used as long as it’s trusted by the client (Root CA certificate is installed under the Local Machine 'Trusted Root Certification Authorities').